 This code takes about 23 seconds to run, which is half of the threaded version!

 As you can see, this looks almost the same as the threaded version, code-wise.
-The threading and multiprocessing libraries are intentionally made very equivalent.
+The threading and multiprocessing modules are intentionally made very equivalent.
 But the 80 invocations of heavy finish roughly twice as fast this time.

 My test system (a small desktop computer) has only two CPU cores, so that explains why it’s a factor two.
 If I run this code on my brand new laptop, with 4 faster CPU cores, it’s more than four times faster.
 This perfectly demonstrates the linear speed increase multiprocessing offers us in the case of CPU-bound code.